peaceebika/Pattern-Recognition/README.md

 # Pattern Recognition

-This repository contains coursework, assignments, and experiments completed as part of a **Pattern Recognition** course.
+This repository contains coursework, assignments, practices, and experiments completed as part of a **Pattern Recognition** course.

 The focus of this repository is on the theoretical understanding and practical implementation of pattern recognition and machine learning algorithms, including: